dumindurox777/custom-provisioning-handler/README.md

 # custom-provisioning-handler
 The requirement is to provision the existing roles in the Key-cloak server to the APIM platform without one-to-one mapping, for the users(API-developers, APP-developers, and admins) who log in through the OIDC SSO flow via Key-cloak to the APIM portals.

 To achieve this .
 (Please refer the JIT Provisioning section).
 A custom provisioning handler needs to be implemented .
-This repository has has a simple custom provisioning handler which achieve this.
+This repository has has a simple custom provisioning handler which achieve this by extending the DefaultProvisioningHandler [1].

 # Build, Deploy & Run
 Build